penguinmenac3/leanai/README.md

 ## Design Principles

-The api builds on three core parts: Data, Model or Training.
-Some parts which are considered core functionality that is shared among them is in the core package.
+The api consists of 3+1 parts: Data, Model, Training and Core:
 * **Data** is concerned about loading and preprocessing the data for training, evaluation and deployment.
 * **Model** is concerned with implementing the model.
 Everything required for the forward pass of the model is here.
 * **Training** contains all required for training a model on data.
 This includes loss, metrics, optimizers and trainers.
-* *Core* contains functionality that is shared across model, data and training.
+* **Core** contains functionality that is shared across model, data and training.

+**Scientific Principles** in your work are encouraged and actively supported by the library.
+For scientific working, it is assumed, that your results are documented in a way, that peer reviewers can agree on the correctness of the results achieved.
+This includes two parts.
+Firstly, your results must be reproducible and secondly they need to be documented in a way that proves to reviewers, that you actually achieved these results.
+To facilitate this leanai creates a list of artifacts when running an experiment.
+The artifacts and their importance can be found in the [scientific_artifacts.md](scientific_artifacts.md).
+We argue, that you should store these artifacts even when not using leanai, to ensure reproducibility and proof that you conducted the experiment.

 ## Tutorials & Examples